ag-enzo/yield-curve-lab/README.md

 ## Validation & Tests

 - `cabal test` runs unit specs plus a golden test that rebuilds the sample pipeline and compares the generated analytics against `test/golden/analytics_expected.csv`.
+- Considering your target date and input variables, you will have to re-calculate personally the `test/golden/analytics_expected.csv` CSV file to account for the correct numbers that you need for your necessity.
 - Curve validation checks (monotone DF, bounds, negative forward share) are emitted to `out/curve_report.json`.
 - CLI warns if requested KRD keys differ from the fixed 2/5/10/30 presentation columns.